aws-samples/amazon-eks-security-immersion-day/content/Pod-Security/Pod-Security-Lab/index.en.md

 # Introduction

 The following hands-on lab is based on the Amazon EKS testing done with PSA and PSS.
-This testing can be reviewed in the [OSS project on GitHub](https://github.com/aws-samples/k8s-psa-pss-testing).
+This testing can be reviewed in the [AWS Samples OSS project on GitHub](https://github.com/aws-samples/k8s-psa-pss-testing).

 ## Lab assumptions